commons-stack/cstk-token/README.md

 This will compile the contracts with the configured version of solc, and generate the type-safe contract code with Typechain.

+## Running the linter:

+To run the Typescripts linter on the tests, run:

+`npm run lint-tests` or `npm run lint-tests:fix` to fix auto-fixable errors.

 ## Running tests:

 To run local tests (on Buidler EVM), run: